The Secret About Leak Detection & LDAR

 Don’t Get Left Behind

 Entire countries are starting to recognize the potential of advanced OGI tech to achieve more significant reductions in fugitive emissions.
 Canada, for example, recently passed laws that take effect on January 2020 that favor new technologies in leak management, including UAV systems.
-With many new startup companies vying to provide leak management services in that country, oil and gas companies in Canada can expect increased system sophistication and, through competition, lower overall service costs.
+With many new startup companies vying to provide leak detection services in that country, oil and natural gas companies in Canada can expect increased system sophistication and, through competition, lower overall service costs.
 No doubt, even U.S. firms will jump across the border to see what share of this growing market they can capture.

 Here in the U.S., it’s true that the current administration may drop more stringent LDAR requirements.
 However, those companies that see the trends and recognize the opportunities in stopping leaks aren’t going to relax their facility’s standards.
 With roadblocks disappearing and the financial stars aligning, there’s little reason for avoiding leak detection and repair these days.
 The solutions are becoming ever more apparent, and those who ignore them may do so at their peril.
-After all, they know that leaks mean lost profits, and lost reputation.
+After all, they know that natural gas leaks mean lost profits, and lost reputation.
 Companies that ignore the trends may just get left behind – by investors, the U.S. public, and the world.

 What Should you Do Now?